rwndy/course-web-fullstack/projects/week-1/todo-list/README.md

 ### Output

-- Retrieved information
+- Our todo list ;)

 --------------------------------------------------------------------------------

 ## Level 0

-- Research a bit what you're going to model the address book after
+- Research a bit what you're going to model the todo list after
 - Sketch out your plan, try to type a simple pseudocode, then get some experiment going!
-- Have fun of creating an address book simulation. :)
+- Have fun of creating a todo list program. :)

 --------------------------------------------------------------------------------